web1992/read/java/concurrent-modification-exception.md

 - [fail-fast (from wiki)](https://en.wikipedia.org/wiki/Fail-fast)
 - [ArrayList.html#fail-fast](https://docs.oracle.com/javase/8/docs/api/java/util/ArrayList.html#fail-fast)

-The iterators returned by this class's iterator and listIterator methods are fail-fast: if the list is structurally modified at any time after the iterator is created, in any way except through the iterator's own remove or add methods, the iterator will throw a ConcurrentModificationException.
+The iterators returned by this class's iterator and listIterator methods are fail-fast: if the list is structurally modified at any time after the iterator is created, in any way except through the iterator's own remove or add methods, the iterator will throw a `ConcurrentModificationException`.
 Thus, in the face of concurrent modification, the iterator fails quickly and cleanly, rather than risking arbitrary, non-deterministic behavior at an undetermined time in the future.

 ## Iterator